-It seems like biometrics are everywhere: fingerprints, facial recognition, voice recognition, and more.
+It seems like biometrics are everywhere in Identity and Access Management (IAM): fingerprints, facial recognition, voice recognition, and more.
 But are biometrics really the cure for secure authentication?
 Like all technologies, this one has pros and cons.
 In this topic, we’ll examine the good, the bad, and the ugly side of biometrics for authentication.

-There’s a reason biometrics are increasingly popular: they’re harder to fake.
+There’s a reason biometrics are increasingly popular in identity management: they’re harder to fake.
 Authentication has evolved.
 It started with what you know, a username and password, for instance.
 But it’s easy to steal or trick people into giving up the information they know.
 So, authentication techniques moved to what you have: a cell phone in hand or a card key.
 This, combined with what you know, made users more secure.

-But not secure enough.
+But, biometric authentication might not be secure enough.
 Cyber criminals could still obtain or fake the devices users had.
 What you are, demonstrated through biometrics, is the next stage for authentication.
 And it’s true, it’s much harder to fake someone’s voice, fingerprint, iris, etc.

 On top of that, biometric authentication is often easier for users: you carry you around everywhere.
 Putting a finger over a keypad or looking into an eye scanner isn’t tough to do.
 Some systems, such as facial recognition, can even authenticate without the user consciously making a gesture.
 Simply move into a room or sit in front of your computer and you’re authenticated via facial recognition, for instance.
 Best of all, users aren’t going to forget their fingers or eyes like they do passwords or physical keys.
 You won’t have all those password reset tickets piling up at your help desk with biometrics.